coderefinery/git-intro/_episodes/02-basics.md

 build/
 ```

-You can have `.gitignore` files in lower level directories and they effect the paths
+You can have `.gitignore` files in lower level directories and they affect the paths
 relatively.